These days we talk about nothing else. The blockade in the Suez Canal.

-I was 10 years old when I saw the canal and was shocked by the man-made artificial 'wound'.
+I was 10 years old when I saw the canal and was shocked at the man-made 'wound'.

-They 'calmed me down' by explaining to me that it was an important engineering work to save fuel for ships which instead of circumnavigating Africa to get to Europe, cut thousands of km.
+They 'calmed' me by explaining that it was an important engineering work to save fuel for the ships which, instead of circumnavigating Africa to reach Europe, were cutting thousands of miles.

 The answer did not satisfy my disappointment.
-But only in adulthood did I understand why I didn't like what they told me and for this reason I decided that it was my civic and human duty to believe, create and promote a circular economy.
+But only in adulthood did I understand why what they had told me didn't add up and for this reason I decided that it was my civic and human duty to believe in, create and promote a circular economy.

-This English journalist's experience aboard a cargo ship, such as the one stuck in the strait, has brought to light a truth that has never been addressed in the various international environmental agreements.
+The experience of this English journalist on board a cargo ship, like the one stuck in the strait, brought to light a truth that has never been addressed in the various international agreements on the environment.

 90% of the goods you find on the market travel on cargo ships that move slowly thanks to gigantic engines that pollute in an unimaginable way.